Skip to content

 Forward trigger: revisit if property-based fuzzing of LLM-mediated code emerges as a need that cassettes cannot cover (e.g., generate 1000 inputs; need real LLM behavior on each; cassettes infeasible for unbounded inputs).

-D5 — Drift similarity threshold = 0.85 text / structural exact-match tool calls
+D5 — Similarity helper = 0.85 text / structural exact-match tool calls

 Initial calibration starting point.
-Threshold is config (workflow env var plus per-test override via pytest marker), not contract.
+Threshold is helper config plus per-test override via pytest marker, not a workflow contract.

 • Text outputs compared via difflib.SequenceMatcher.ratio(); threshold 0.85 is the default